byteporter/resume/web/resume.md

 Experience
 ----------

+**Raven Scientific**, *Waynesboro, VA*

+2022-present
+:   **Consultant** -- Work with clients to solve general engineering challenges related to software and hardware.
+Worked with client to design Point-of-Sale unit for laundromats based on NXP i.MX6 ARM application SoC running Linux.

 **Independent**, *Houston, TX; Mount Sidney, VA*

 2019-2021
 :   **Research and Development** -- Independent study into various fields including electronics design and small-scale production, additive manufacturing, signal processing, computer vision and edge AI.
+Used ESP32 and its IDF SDK for several projects including an IoT RGB LED lamp and an NTSC composite color video generator.

+    Experimented with the Sipeed MAix RISC-V based AI SoC to do image classification from a VGA video stream at 30fps.

 2019-2020
 :   **Designer / Developer** -- Created an all-new website for the Steel Utility Pole Coalition, a non-profit industry advocate for steel infrastructure.
-Design is based on the Bootstrap framework and implemented using the Hugo static site builder with Node tools for post-processing CSS and JS resources.
-Developed to be deployment agnostic, it was tested using my VPS server but is deployed with Netlify.

 **Black Beard Labs (formerly Veteran Studio)**, *Waynesboro, VA*